David Attenborough: Early years at the BBC

-After leaving the Navy, Attenborough took a position editing children's science textbooks for a publishing company.
+After leaving the navy, Attenborough took a position editing children's science textbooks for a publishing company.
 He soon became disillusioned with the work and in 1950 applied for a job as a radio talk producer with the BBC.
-Although he was rejected for this job, his CV later attracted the interest of Mary Adams, head of the Talks (factual broadcasting) department of the BBC's fledgling television service.
-Attenborough, like most Britons at that time, did not own a television, and he had seen only one programme in his life.
+Although he was rejected for this job, his curriculum vitae later attracted the interest of Mary Adams, head of the Talks (factual broadcasting) department of the BBC's fledgling television service.
+Attenborough, like most Britons at that time, did not own a television and had seen only one programme in his life.

 He accepted Adams' offer of a three-month training course.
 In 1952 he joined the BBC full-time.
 Initially discouraged from appearing on camera because Adams thought his teeth were too big, he became a producer for the Talks department, which handled all non-fiction broadcasts.
 His early projects included the quiz show Animal, Vegetable, Mineral? and Song Hunter, a series about folk music presented by Alan Lomax.

 Attenborough's association with natural history programmes began when he produced and presented the three-part series Animal Patterns.
 The studio-bound programme featured animals from London Zoo, with the naturalist Julian Huxley discussing their use of camouflage, aposematism and courtship displays.
 Through this programme, Attenborough met Jack Lester, the curator of the zoo's reptile house, and they decided to make a series about an animal-collecting expedition.
 The result was Zoo Quest, first broadcast in 1954, where Attenborough became the presenter at short notice due to Lester being taken ill.

-In 1957, the BBC Natural History Unit was formally established in Bristol.
+In 1957 the BBC Natural History Unit was formally established in Bristol.
 Attenborough was asked to join it, but declined, not wishing to move from London where he and his young family were settled.
 Instead, he formed his own department, the Travel and Exploration Unit, which allowed him to continue to front Zoo Quest as well as produce other documentaries, notably the Travellers' Tales and Adventure series.
-In the early 1960s, Attenborough resigned from the permanent staff of the BBC to study for a postgraduate degree in social anthropology at the London School of Economics, interweaving his study with further filming.
+In the early 1960s Attenborough resigned from the permanent staff of the BBC to study for a postgraduate degree in social anthropology at the London School of Economics, interweaving his study with further filming.
 However, he accepted an invitation to return to the BBC as controller of BBC Two before he could finish the degree.